Skip to Main Content

 Overview of the iterative steps involved in using library databases to search & review the scholarly literature

-Choose your topic; search for articles; evaluate & synthesize
+Steps to doing a literature review; choose your topic; search for articles; evaluate & synthesize.

 What Makes a Good Research Topic?